damianoneill/healthbot/docs/device-health.md

 title: Device Health
 ---

-The Device Health page on the Dashboard provides a solution to detect and troubleshoot Device Level health problems.
-It is structured through **visual indicators** (traffic light colours) to quickly acknowledge whether an issue exists or not.
+The Device Health page provides a solution to detect and troubleshoot Device Level health problems.
+It provides **visual indicators** (traffic-light colours) to see whether an issue exists or not.

 ![Device Health](assets/device-health.png)

-The page is constructed into three panes; Timeline View (Time), Tile View (Summary) and Table View (Detail) panes.
+The page has three panes; Timeline View (Time), Tile View (Summary) and Table View (Detail) panes.
 Each pane provides a window into each of the stages for Health resolution.

 ![Health Focus](assets/health-focus.png)